kailash-manasarovar/statement/docs/timeline/2025/july.md

 ### Industrial-scale baby-theft

+- My guess is they got a viable pregnancy from April 2025 in Dublin, and the Americans requested to kidnap squirrel at that time for his sperm.
+But the UN needed full proof I survive poisoning, which they got, so they started to bite regular chunks out of me on American order with UN backing.
+Sickening!
 - The baby-theft is obviously a running clandestine security program as it is, again just like in Dénia and Bali, a well-oiled machine.
 - There must be masses of salaried individuals from all over the world  ready to drop everything and race to the nearest CIA-HQ-cum-hotel to perform surgery on a sedated individual.
 - And - although I imagine they have numerous sick goals behind this evil - it totally explains their lookalike program which, I guess, they do relentlessly on a target so that when the real person turns up, the target doesn't believe it's them, such as with [Elon at the Holiday Inn in Bali, again, in June 2026](../2026/june.md#elon-is-at-the-hotel) who may have been at the Loka Yoga centre a week later for even more trophy hunting.